strmprivacy/docs/docs/02-concepts/01-data-processing/06-k-member-micro-aggregations.md

 ## Data contract

-For using micro-aggregations, additional information in the data contract is require.
+For using micro-aggregations, additional information in the data contract is required.
 For each of the quasi-identifiers we differentiate between three different statistical data types.

 1. Numerical: numerical data type with natural ordering, e.g. age in years